GLinBoy/MessageCentral/README.md

 # MessageCentral

-This application was generated using JHipster 8.7.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.7.3](https://www.jhipster.tech/documentation-archive/v8.7.3).
+This application was generated using JHipster 8.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.8.0](https://www.jhipster.tech/documentation-archive/v8.8.0).

-This application is configured for Service Discovery and Configuration with the JHipster-Registry.
-On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
-For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].

 ## Project Structure